Alex Cecchetti: Works

 Since 2014 Alex Cecchetti created and curates a program of poetry and science, Voices of Urgency: a series of four events in which poetry enters in dialogues with science to play a fundamental role within our society.
 Voices of Urgency is hosted by École nationale supérieure des Beaux-Arts and is presented in the official frame of the FIAC, Foire internationale d'art contemporain, Paris.

 Poetry and oral transmission are at the core of the performance "Summer Is Not The Prize of Winter" that Alex Cecchetti presented for the first time at The CAC Contemporary Art Centre Vilnius.
-“Alex Cecchetti’s “relay performance” Summer Is Not the Prize of Winter, is a deeply satisfying meditation on the nature of existence and the capacity of language, image, and object to embody life's most essential concerns."
+“Alex Cecchetti’s “relay performance” Summer Is Not the Prize of Winter, is a meditation on the nature of existence and the capacity of language, image, and object to embody life's most essential concerns."

 Walking Backwards is a performance first conceived for the Jardin des Plantes in Paris.
 The artists and some collaborators invited the spectators to walk backward in a secret part of the gardens, while accompanied by a story whispered from their backs.
 "When you walk backward, you have no knowledge of the images that come, like in dreams or movies, it is not the light that make the difference.
 We dream with our eyes shut after all, don't we?"